ogidaniel1/NRS/README.md

+# NR
 A loan repayment prediction system for organisation using flask as a deployment platform